mikemcevoyiom/Anime/README.md

 # MKV Converter

-This project provides instructions for converting video files to the Matroska (MKV) container format using FFmpeg.
-It processes a specified directory, remuxing any non-MKV files into MKV without re-encoding.
-Converted files are temporarily stored in a `temp` subdirectory and moved back to the original folder, leaving only MKV files in the source directory.
+This project provides tools for processing video files with FFmpeg.
+It can remux non-MKV files into the Matroska (MKV) container without re-encoding and offers an option to update video streams to the HEVC codec while preserving original audio and bit rate when possible.
+Converted files are temporarily stored in a `temp` subdirectory and moved back to the original folder, leaving only processed files in the source directory.

 ## Usage